alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 included in the current backup are tracked so Corso can also retrieve their indexing information in the next part.

-Data for items is pulled from M365 using the Graph API when kopia actually needs to upload the data to S3.
+Data for items is pulled from Microsoft 365 using the Graph API when kopia actually needs to upload the data to S3.
 By lazily fetching data, Corso avoids making Graph API requests if kopia already has a copy of that item’s data.
 It also reduces the memory footprint of Corso because only a few items’ data needs to be in memory